Minimum 300dpi

 320 x 420mm

-Flatten all transparencies and effects before exporting.
-Areas that look empty on the screen could be printed in unpredictable ways
+Flatten transparencies and effects before exporting.
+The Riso may convert areas that appear blank on the screen in unpredictable ways.

 To be safe, leave a 5mm margin from the edge of the page and any important part of your design